ImChong/Practice_LeetCode_C/README.md

 Simply Press Ctrl+Shift+B
 ```

+for the source code to accomplish the above code please see [source code](.vscode\tasks.json).

 ## Debug Code

 In order to debug source code in VSCode, select the .c file that wish to run.